Icewind Dale: Plot

 Arriving at the fortress, the party discover that Larrel is insane, and complete a task to help him regain his sanity.
 Using the gem, Larrel discovers the source of the evil to reside in the former dwarven city of Dorn's Deep.
 Fighting their way through the city, the group eventually come across the source of the evil – a priest named Brother Poquelin (John Kassir).
 Poquelin reveals himself to be a demon who was exiled from his home realm by his superiors, and that both he and Yxunomei maintained a vendetta against each other that was getting out of control.
 Predicting she would follow him to the material plane, the demon sought a base of operation in the region to form a military force that could crush her.
 While doing so, he stumbled upon the ancient artifact Crenshinibon, which he claims had been "calling" to him.
 Poquelin immediately used its power to help him amass an army to conquer the lands of Icewind Dale, until Yxunomei's activities around Kuldahar led to the formation of Hrothgar's expedition.
 Seeking to stop it, the demon had his frost giant minions crush the expedition, but did not count on the adventurers' survival being a problem until they recovered the Heartstone Gem, forcing him to eliminate Arundel.
 Despite the party having found someone else to use it, Poquelin had managed to build up his forces, which he soon sent to Easthaven.

 After a brief battle with Poquelin, the party finds itself transported back to Easthaven, which is now in ruins.
-After freeing the surviving villagers, the local cleric of Tempus, Everard, informs the party that Poquelin is going after Jerrod's Stone, a mystical object housed under the town's temple, which acts as a seal on a portal to the Nine Hells of Baator.
+The adventurers free the surviving villagers, after which the local cleric of Tempus, Everard, informs them that Poquelin is going after Jerrod's Stone, a mystical object housed under the town's temple, which acts as a seal on a portal to the Nine Hells of Baator.
 Originally opened during a major historic battle between the combined might of the barbarian tribes and an army of a powerful mage, it was sealed shut by the sacrifice of the shaman Jerrod who led the barbarians in the conflict.
 Gaining entry into the demon's crystal tower that enveloped the temple, the group discover that Poquelin's true intention was to reopen the portal contained within the Stone, allowing him to conquer the North with an army of devils at his command.
-Although he successfully achieves this, Everard, having shunned the tale of Jerrod's sacrifice until finally understanding what he did, throws himself into the portal and seals it off at the cost of his life.
-The party then fights Poquelin in his true form as the devil Belhifet, and manage to defeat him, banishing him to the Nine Hells and escaping the tower as it collapses.
-In time, Easthaven eventually recovers, and the town is reconstructed.
+Although he successfully opens the portal, Everard, having shunned the tale of Jerrod's sacrifice until finally understanding what he did, throws himself into the portal and seals it off at the cost of his life.
+The party then fights Poquelin in his true form as the devil Belhifet and manages to defeat him, banishing him to the Nine Hells and escaping the tower as it collapses.
+In time, Easthaven recovers, and the town is reconstructed.